Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab1/README.md

 In this part you will review a design implemented with floating-point data types.

 1. At the command prompt, type `open Lab1_4_1.slx.`
 <br><br>This opens the Simulink design shown in the following figure.
-This design is similar to the design used in Lab 1_1, however this time the design is using float data types and the filter is implemented in sub-system FIR.<br><br>
+This design is similar to the design used in Lab 1_1, however this time the design is using float data types.<br><br>
 First, you will review the attributes of the design, then simulate the design to review the performance, and finally synthesize the design.
 <br><br><img src = "Images/Step4/Part1/Step1.png"><br><br>
-In the previous figure, both the input and output of instance FIR are of type double.

 2. In the MATLAB Command Window enter:
 ```
 MyCoeffs = xlfda_numerator('FDATool')
 ```

-3. Double-click the instance **FIR** to open the sub-system.
+3. Double-click the **FIR** subsystem to open the subsystem.

-4. Double-click the instance **Constant1** to open the Properties Editor.
+4. Double-click the instance **Constant1** (close to the top) to open the Properties Editor.
 <br><br>This shows the Constant value is defined by `MyCoeffs(1).`
 <br><br><img src = "Images/Step4/Part1/Step4.png"><br><br>